SOL1 Psychology in Organisation and Leadership

 SOL1 provides a psychological perspective on leadership and organizations.
 What motivates us?
 How do we make decisions?
 And what does a good workplace really look like?

 The purpose of the course is to provide insight into the human factor in organizations and work life, and what can be done to create a better workplace.
 From the individual to the group level, the course will provide a research-based introduction to key theories of human behavior in organizations.
 The overall goal is for students to acquire a scientific perspective on which factors create well-being, health and productivity -- and which factors can be detrimental to an organization.
-The academic basis for this course is recent research in psychology, leadership and behavioral economics.
+The academic basis for this course is research in psychology, leadership, and teams.

 SOL1 consists of two main parts.

 - Part 1 focuses on how we can understand the individual in organizations and work life.
 Specific topics include: Personality, cognitive resources and attitudes; motivation and performance; job satisfaction and health; decision-making and rationality.